Lakeland, Louisiana

 Lakeland (Terre-du-Lac), is a village in southeastern Pointe Coupee Parish, Louisiana United States.

-The area is home to several plantation houses such as Alma and Poydras Plantations.
+The area is home to several former slave plantations.

 Geography

 Lakeland is located on False River, in the south-east of Pointe Coupee, 6 miles to the south of New Roads.

 It was a so-called post-village in the 19th century, served by the (now vanished) Abramson railway station 4 miles to the west, and comprising one church, four stores, and several cotton gins and sugar mills.

 There are no officially designated boundaries to the community, but the area is more or less bounded by LA-416 on the northern edge of the area, Louisiana Highway 983 on the eastern edge, Louisiana Highway 1 on the western edge, and U.S. Highway 190 on the southern edge.
 This area is generally referred to as Lakeland.
 This area is home to Immaculate Conception Catholic Church and Alma Plantation Sugar Mill.
 The first post office in the area was established in 1878.